gnairooze/SimpleHooks/README.md

 associate the listeners to the events.
 You can have multiple listeners for the same event.

+### set options
+1. set top count of events to be processed in one run.
+2. set the max number of groups to be processed in parallel.
 ---

 ## How to Trigger Events